Fancy Colored Diamonds Overview: Pink Blue Yellow Meaning Value and Insights

 Fancy colored diamonds are natural or treated diamonds that display visible hues beyond the traditional colorless range.
 Unlike white diamonds, which are graded based on the absence of color, fancy diamonds are valued for the intensity and uniqueness of their colors.

-These diamonds exist due to specific geological conditions.
+Fancy colored diamonds exist due to specific geological conditions.
 Trace elements or structural irregularities within the diamond crystal cause different colors to appear.
-For example:
+These variations make each diamond unique in both appearance and formation.

 • Yellow diamonds get their color from nitrogen atoms